CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/revenue-overview.md

 - intro:
   - title: Revenue overview
     short_desc: >
-      The FY19 budget is balanced on projections of revenue streams including the property tax, State aid and other local receipts.
+      The FY19 budget is balanced on projections of revenue including the property tax, State aid and other local receipts.
     description: >
-      <p>Boston’s expanding economy is generating growing revenue to support investments in city neighborhoods.
-Property tax growth remains the main driver and far exceeds previous growth realized in the City.
-Local receipts, such as fines, fees and excise tax also continue to grow modestly as a result of an expanding economy.
-The City continues to weather reductions to net State aid, a decade-long trend of disinvestment driven by modest growth in State aid revenue and large increases in State assessments.
-Net State Aid (state aid net of assessments) is budgeted to decline as continued increases in state assessments for charter school tuition outpace stagnant budgeted state revenue.</p>
+      <p>The FY19 budget relies on $3.29 billion in revenue.</p>
     sidebar_menu: true
 - text_block:
-  - title: Revenue Overview
+  - title: Revenue Growth
     body: >
-      <p>FY19 relies on $3.29 billion in revenue, a $137 million (4.3%) increase over FY18.
+    <p>FY19 relies on $3.29 billion in revenue, a $137 million, or 4.3%, increase over FY18.
 Local sources continue to drive revenue growth in FY19, as property tax and local receipts make up 97% of revenue growth over FY18.
+The $137 million increase is broken down as follows:</p>
-Of the $137 million in new revenue, $118 million (86%) is projected to come from property tax growth.
-Other local receipts account for $14 million (11%), while State revenue is projected to grow by $4 million (3%). </p>
+  <li>$118 million is projected to come from property tax growth</li>
+  <li>Other local receipts account for $14 million</li>
+  <li>While State revenue is projected to grow by $4 million, </li>
+    <p>Property tax growth remains the main driver in revenue growth and far exceeds previous growth realized in the City.
+Local receipts, such as fines, fees and excise tax also continue to grow modestly as a result of an expanding economy.
+After a decade-long trend of modest growth in State revenue and large increases in State assessments, the City continues to weather reductions to net State aid (state revenue net of assessments).</p>
+  <blockquote>Net State Aid is budgeted to decline as continued increases in state assessments for charter school tuition outpace stagnant budgeted state revenue.</blockquote>
 - text_block:
   - title: Property Tax Overview
     body: >